How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 #2 SQL Server Rebuild Transaction Log File

-Users might not have a backup file or they are uncomfortable with the above method.
-Therefore, they can select this method where they have to rebuild the entire log files.
-This is the only way possible to rebuild records manually.
+In case, users might not have a backup file or they are unsure about proceeding with how to rebuild transaction log in SQL Server with the above method, they can select this method where they have to rebuild the entire log files.
+This is the only way possible to rebuild transaction log SQL Server records manually.

 Step 1.
 Navigate to the Log File Path in the System